 deceived me: Grk. exapataō, to lead astray, deceive, or cheat.
 Paul's language is reminiscent of the Serpent in the Garden who deceived the woman (Gen 3:13).
 A legalistic can also become self-deceived.
 As Jeremiah said, ""The heart is more deceitful than all else and is desperately sick; who can understand it?"
 (Jer 17:9). and through it killed me: Grk. apokteinoō, to deprive a person of life.
 Paul employs a third word for death, this time as dramatic pathos.
 While the words for death in verses 9 and 10 referred to the fact of death, Paul changes the sense to being a victim of murder.
 There is no doubt that the Serpent intended to destroy the first couple (cf. John 10:10).
 In addition, Yeshua accused the Pharisees of being agents of death through their active evangelism of Gentiles (Matt 23:15).

-12― Paul again mentions the Law and the commandment again.
-See verse 9.
+Paul again mentions the Torah and the commandment again.
+See verse 9 above.
 Grammatically the sentence functions as a parallelism.
-Here he lauds the Law of God with the highest compliments.
-The Law: Grk. nomos with the definite article.
-See the note on verse 1 above.
-No doubt this is a reference to the Torah given to Israel. is holy: Grk. hagios, like the Heb. qadosh it renders in the LXX, means dedicated to God, sacred or holy, i.e., reserved for God and His service. and righteous: Grk. dikaios, adj., being in accord with God's covenantal standards expressed in Torah for acceptable behavior, upright or just.
+Here he lauds the Torah of God with the highest compliments.
+The Law: Grk. ho nomos.
+See verse 1 above.
+No doubt this is a reference to the Torah given to Israel. is holy: Grk. hagios, adj., like the Heb. qodesh it renders in the LXX, means dedicated to God, sacred or holy, i.e., reserved for God and His service. and righteous: Grk. dikaios, adj., being in accord with God's covenantal standards expressed in Torah for acceptable behavior, upright or just.
 In the LXX dikaios renders Heb. tsaddiq ('just or righteous' BDB 843).
 The definition of "righteous" does not include the subjectivity of personal opinion. and good: Grk. agathos, adj., achieving a high standard of excellence in meeting a need or interest, beneficial, useful, helpful or good.
 God gave the Law and the Law reflects his nature.

 Stern comments on this verse: